 The Laser PRO tool head turns the Fab into a laser engraver 3D printer capable of burning and engraving plywood and many other types of wood, cardboard, leather, and acrylic glass using its powerful yet compact 2.8W blue laser.
 Though the default speed is 15mm/s, the laser can work up to 120mm/s for faster engraving.

-ZMorph’s Voxelizer 2 software acts as a 3D slicer for 3D printing parts, as well as preparing CNC and laser cutting models, all in one.
+ZMorph’s Voxelizer 2 software acts as a 3D slicer for 3D printing parts, as well as offering CAD CAM software features for CNC and laser cutting models, all in one.
 Overall, it’s a fantastic and extremely versatile all in one 3D printer, and the closest available option to a full manufacturing suite machine.

 - Build Volume: 200 x 200 x 200 mm